Aliases for HIRA Gene

 GeneCards Summary for HIRA Gene

 HIRA (Histone Cell Cycle Regulator) is a Protein Coding gene.
 Diseases associated with HIRA include Digeorge Syndrome and Velocardiofacial Syndrome.
-Among its related pathways are Cellular Senescence and DNA Damage/Telomere Stress Induced Senescence.
+Among its related pathways are DNA Damage/Telomere Stress Induced Senescence and Cellular Senescence (REACTOME).
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription corepressor activity.

 UniProtKB/Swiss-Prot for HIRA Gene

 Cooperates with ASF1A to promote replication-independent chromatin assembly.
 Required for the periodic repression of histone gene transcription during the cell cycle.
 Required for the formation of senescence-associated heterochromatin foci (SAHF) and efficient senescence-associated cell cycle exit.